Azure IoT Central architecture (preview features)

-You're currently viewing the original IoT Central documentation.
-To view the updated preview features documentation go to What is Azure IoT Central (preview features)?.
+You're currently viewing the IoT Central documentation for application templates that use preview features.
+To view the documentation for application templates that use generally available features, go to What is Azure IoT Central?.

 This article provides an overview of the Microsoft Azure IoT Central architecture.

 Devices exchange data with your Azure IoT Central application.
 A device can:

 In Azure IoT Central, the data that a device can exchange with your application is specified in a device template.
 For more information about device templates, see Metadata management.

 To learn more about how devices connect to your Azure IoT Central application, see Device connectivity.

 Azure IoT Edge devices

 As well as devices created using the Azure IoT SDKs, you can also connect Azure IoT Edge devices to an IoT Central application.
 IoT Edge lets you run cloud intelligence and custom logic directly on IoT devices managed by IoT Central.
 The IoT Edge runtime enables you to: